Filimoa/open-parse/README.md

 Python 3.8+

-FastAPI stands on the shoulders of giants:
+OpenParse stands on the shoulders of giants:

 - <a href="https://github.com/pymupdf/PyMuPDF" class="external-link" target="_blank">PyMuPDF</a> for handling pdf files
 - <a href="https://huggingface.co/microsoft/table-transformer-detection" class="external-link" target="_blank">Table Transformer</a> for parsing tables